 Now, besides from the non acid free paper, my only complaint is the size.
 It's not that it's square, which I originally thought.
 It's just that it's too small of a square for me.
 8 inches tall is not what I want out of a sketchbook, I usually like a 7"x10" or, 8.5"x11" (A4-ish).
 They are releasing a new 10"x10" behemoth sometime in June 2018, and it's supposed to be a Amazon only release.
 I want to try that one out when it's released, because that should end up being better for me and my needs.
 If you draw in a 5.5"x8" like a Moleskine Large, you should be good though, even more room actually.

-The 8"x8" illo sketchbook as is gets 3 Zaffino Crazy Face Franks out of 5 as is.
-Love the paper, even if it isn't acid free (which is a shame), but the size is prohibitive.
-When the new 10"x10" comes out, I'll check it out and see if that's more of my cup of tea.
+The 8"x8" illo sketchbook as is gets 4 Zaffino Crazy Face Franks out of 5 (Note: Originally the illo sketchbook recieved 3 Zaffino Crazy Face Franks, but this has changed due to me ending up loving it way more than I initially did).
+Love the paper, even if it isn't acid free (which is a shame), and the size is prohibitive, but over the last few months I've learned to love it.
+When the new 10"x10" comes out, I'll check it out and see if i prefer that size more.